qaware/majx/README.md

 Majx is a test library that helps to verify that a JSON document fulfils your expectations regarding structure and values.

-You provide a two JSON documents
+You provide two JSON documents

 1. The **pattern** JSON that describes your expectations
 2. The **actual** JSON that should be tested